Medical studies

 Mr. Sébastien Cousin

-Ms. Stephanie Crespin
+Ms. Stéphanie Crespin

-Head of the Graduate Office, Montpellier
+Head of the Graduate Office in Montpellier

 Mr. Thomas Thieblemont